Analysis

 The pitch is simple enough for a non-engineer to follow.
 Shipping an agent has felt closer to a science project than a deployment: wiring up permissions, secrets, networking, and monitoring by hand.
 Google's tool tries to fold that work into a single command-line workflow, so the path from "agent code on my laptop" to "agent running on Google Cloud" is shorter and more repeatable.

 One caveat worth setting up front.
-Google describes the Agents CLI as the programmatic backbone for the agent development lifecycle on Google Cloud, and in practice it leans toward a skills layer that turns coding assistants such as Gemini CLI, Claude Code, and Cursor into ADK-savvy helpers (Google Developers Blog).
+Google describes the Agents CLI as the programmatic backbone for the agent development lifecycle on Google Cloud, and in practice it leans toward a skills layer that turns coding assistants such as Gemini CLI, Claude Code, and Cursor into ADK-savvy helpers (Google Developers Blog (opens in a new tab)).
 It is reportedly less of a generic "deploy agents the way you deploy containers" toolchain than some early coverage made it sound.
 Keep that distinction in mind as you read the rest.

 The Core Workflow